 - child protection,

 - the funding agreement,

-- academies accounts direction 2020-2021.
+- academies accounts direction 2021-2022,

-- the academies financial handbook 2020,
+- the Academy Trust Handbook 2021,

 - employment and health and safety regulation,

 - anti-bribery, corruption and fraud,

 We considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls) and determined that the principal risks were related to inflated income and surplus.
 Audit procedures performed included: